Breast Weight & Size While Breastfeeding: How To Estimate

 A breast takes about 20 to 30 minutes to refill enough to feed your baby but an hour to get the most milk flow.

-A breastfeeding breast is never fully empty, but after a feeding, your breasts lose milk.
-The more you empty your breast, the quicker your body makes milk.
+A breastfeeding breast is never fully empty, but during a feeding, your breasts lose milk.

 Does Breastfeeding Make Your Breasts Sag?

-During pregnancy, the ligaments in your chest stretch to compensate for your growing breasts.
 Even if a woman chooses not to breastfeed, her breasts may sag because of the stretching ligaments.

 When Will Breasts Go Back to Normal After Breastfeeding?

 After breastfeeding, your breasts probably won’t go back to what they were before pregnancy.
-Your breasts will be in their new normal size around three months after weaning.

 Due to the change in size and texture, you may also notice them looking more lopsided.